 Scientific name: Apis mellifera ligustica

-- Italian bee is among the most common honey bee types among the beekeepers.
-Italian bee is one of the primitive domesticated bees which North America imported during the 18th century.
+- Italian bee is among the most common honey bee types among beekeepers.
+The Italian bee is one of the primitive domesticated bees that North America imported during the 18th century.

 - These bees adapt well to the hot climate; that’s why they don’t fly or thrive under cool or damp weather conditions.